Plumbers' knots: A cell complex for

-\begin{alg} \begin{enumerate} \item Construct a graph $(V, E)$ with $V = \C_{3n-3}(P_n)$ and $(e, e') \in E$ if there is an elementary genometric isotopy between the representative knots for $e$ and $e'$. \item Let $e_0, e_1\in V$ with $v\in e_0$, $v' \in e_1$. \item Starting at $e_0$, perform a graph search for $e_1$.
-Such a search recursively traverses edges in the graph until it either locates $e_1$ or exhausts all vertices in its component.
+The results of computing the components of this graph for $K_5$ and $K_6$ are included in Table \ref{tab:knottypes}.
+The topological isotopy classes of these knots were determined by computation of the Alexander polynomial on representatives of each class.
+The code for each of these processes is appended to the end of the \TeX\ file for this paper on the arXiv.

+We can also clearly computationally determine if two n-move plumbers' knots $\phi_{w_1}$ and $\phi_{w_2}$ are geometrically isotopic.
+Let $e_1, e_2\in V_n$ with $\phi_{w_1}\in e_1$, $\phi_{w_2} \in e_2$.
+Starting at $e_1$, perform a search for $e_2$.
 If the search terminates successfully, the knots are isotopic.
-Otherwise, they are not geometrically isotopic for the given n. \end{enumerate} \end{alg}
+Otherwise, they are not geometrically isotopic for the given n.

-If it is possible to determine into which $K_n$ a plumbers' knot must be embedded to ensure that geometric isotopy coincides with isotopy, Algorithm \ref{alg:geomiso} will thus determine if given knots are isotopic in $O((n!)^3)$ running time.
+Suppose $\varphi_1$ and $\varphi_2$ are $C^1$ knots.
+If it is possible to determine an $n$ so that approximating each via a plumbers' knot of $n$-moves ensures that a geometric isotopy exists if topological isotopy exists, this method can be used to determine if given knots are isotopic in $O((n!)^3)$ running time.

-A modified version of Algorithm \ref{alg:geomiso} which instead simply identifies the components of the graph actually enumerates the geometric isotopy classes of $K_n$.
-The results of this algorithm being run on $K_5$ and $K_6$ are included in Table \ref{tab:knottypes}.
-The topological isotopy classes of these knots were determined by computation of known knot invariants on representatives of each class.
-The code for each of these processes is appended to the end of the \TeX\ file for this paper on the arXiv.

 An immediate consequence of Theorem \ref{thm:isotopyint} and Lemma \ref{lem:singinface}, we have the following characterization of the cell complex for $S_n$.